pinkegobox/cb-svelte/README.md

     * Bootstrapped with sveltejs/template
     * HTML5 and modern CSS3 properties (Flexbox, CSS Grids)

-## To Do

-(Improvements I would like to make if I had more time)

-- Responsive design to make the page suitable for every screen width & device
-- Add CSS animations and style hover states to mirror the look of the main page more accurately

 ## Get started

 Clone the repository and ensure the latest version of [Node.js](https://nodejs.org) is installed on your machine.